-So at this point, the savings account has Rs 25,000 and earn 3% interest rate.
-But assuming you have 5 FDs of Rs 15,000 in flexible sweep in deposits, then these would be earning a higher interest rate of 5-7% depending on the FD tenures.
+So at this point, the savings account has Rs 25,000 and earn a 3% interest rate.
+But assuming you have 5 FDs of Rs 15,000 in a flexible sweep in deposits, then there would be earning a higher interest rate of 5-7% depending on the FD tenures.

 But it’s possible that the actual working of the sweep-in FD facility will vary from one bank to another.
 But broadly, this is how it works fundamentally.

 What is Tenure of Sweep in Account Deposits?

 Different banks follow different approaches.
 So many will give the account holder the option of picking a tenure, while others will only offer one fixed tenure, mostly 1 year FDs.

 Since the facility will eventually witness premature withdrawals, so do banks put any additional charges?
 Some banks may charge a premature withdrawal penalty for breaking the FD before the chosen term.
 But there are many banks that don’t charge this penalty.

 But of course, the interest rate applicable on prematurely withdrawn FD will be lower as the number of days of FD will be lower.
 Suppose you picked default FD tenure as 1 year but withdrew some amount leading to premature FD withdrawal at 90 days (3 months.
 So obviously you will get an FD interest rate applicable to the 90-day period and not the full 1-year period.

 What is Interest rate on Sweep In Deposit Accounts (2022)?

 Generally, the interest rate on offer is similar to what is offered on regular FDs.

 But some banks may offer differential interest rates.